Project taxonomy and recommendations for Diversity Equity and Inclusion#

 Next steps:#

-• Define language and make consistent throughout the document
+• Define language and make it consistent throughout the document

 • Pull out general themes that apply throughout

-• Ensure recommendations truly relate back to DEI and are actionable items
+• Ensure recommendations truly relate to DEI and are actionable items

 • Assess how recommendations support openness/transparency and can be done in a sustainable manner

-• Build out as a matrix of how recommendations apply to projects at different life stages
+• Build out a matrix of how recommendations apply to projects at different life stages

 • Find citations/references to evaluate where diversity is missing